YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ### Standalone Operations
 **These operations are standalone implementation of their defined task.
 One should run these when specifically needed.
 For ex : Process finished but WhatsApp was not reinstalled on device.**

 1. Run `python3 view_extract.py` to unpack whatsapp.ab to whatsapp.tar and extract files.
-Imp : For this to work there should be 'whatsapp.ab' file either in 'extracted/\<userName\>' folder or in 'tmp' folder.
+Imp : For this to work there should be "whatsapp.ab" file either in "extracted/\<userName\>" folder or in "tmp" folder.
 Where "userName" is name of user you entered earlier.

 2. Run `python3 protect.py` to compress/decompress user folder with(out) password for safekeeping.
-Imp : For this to work there should either be "userName" folder or "userName.7z" file in 'extracted' folder.
+Imp : For this to work there should either be "userName" folder or "userName.7z" file in "extracted" folder.

 3. Run `python3 restore_whatsapp.py` to reinstall WhatsApp on device.
 Imp : For this to work there should either be "WhatsAppbackup.apk" in "helpers" folder.